pike13inc/booking_platform_integration_example/README.md

 ## Registering clients for a class

-Once a client has selected an event occurrence they wish to register for and you have found (or created) a client profile for them in Front Desk, you can create a visit.
+Once a client has selected an event occurrence they wish to register for.
+And you have found (or created) a client profile for them in Front Desk.
+Then you can create a visit.
 This will add them to the class roster.

  * [Example code](lib/visit.rb)
  * [Documentation](https://developer.frontdeskhq.com/docs/api/v2#endpoint-visit)